Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Tiny Adversarial Multi-Objective One-Shot NAS

 \subsubsection{\textbf{Channel Search Spaces}}

 The channel number plays an important role in the neural network's efficiency and computational cost.
 Apart from the adversarial accuracy and clean accuracy, we select the total number of parameters as the third objective.
 We only search the intermediate channel number of each block, including pure robust blocks, pure tiny blocks, and tiny robust blocks.
 Heuristically, the reduction of intermediate channel number will not give rise to the deterioration of adversarial accuracy and clean accuracy, which is well suited for the balance between the performance of neural networks and their model size.
-Specifically, Fig. \ref{fig:channel_selector_block} shows how we add a channel selector into the intermediate part of pure tiny blocks, pure robust blocks and tiny robust blocks.
+Specifically, Fig. \ref{fig:channel_selector_block} shows how we add a channel selector into the intermediate part of our candidate blocks.
 The channel selector ratio ranges from 0 to 2 and its interval is 0.2.
 The encoding method of choice channels is to assign an order from 0 to 10 for each channel selector ratio.